• Skip to primary navigation

 Instructions

-• Slice flank steak against the grain on a 45-degree angle into ¼-inch thin strips.
-Transfer beef strips to a large bowl.
-Tip: to thinly cut the beef easily, freeze the flank steak for 20-30 minutes fully exposed to the cold air and cut with a sharp knife.
+• Slice the flank steak against the grain on a 45-degree angle into ¼-inch thin strips.
+Transfer the beef strips to a large bowl.
+(For easier slicing, place the beef in the freezer for 45-60 minutes, uncovered, until the exterior is slightly firm.
+Then thinly sliced with a sharp knife).

-• Heat vegetable oil in a large pan on medium-heat and fry marinated beef.
-Fry until the edges are brown and the meat is 75% cooked, about 5 minutes.
+• Heat vegetable oil in a large non-stick pan on medium heat.
+Fry the beef until it's mostly brown and the center is still pink, about 5 minutes.

-• Then add in satay sauce and toss beef in it.
-Cook for 1-2 minutes until beef is cooked through and no longer red.
+• Then add in satay sauce and toss everything together.
+Cook for 1-2 minutes until beef is cooked through and no longer pink.
 Remove and set aside.

 • In a large pot filled with enough water, bring to a boil on medium-high heat.
-Boil rice vermicelli noodles until al-dente, about 2-3 minutes.
-Strain immediately.
-Rinse cooked noodles with cold running water and strain again.
-Divide your noodles into 5 bowls.
+Boil rice vermicelli noodles until al dente, about 2-3 minutes.
+Strain and rinse with cold running water.
+Then strain again.
+Divide the noodles into 5 large serving bowls.

-• Divide cooked satay beef and place on top of cooked noodles.
+• Equally divide the cooked satay beef and place on top of cooked noodles and set aside.

-• In a large pot, combine chicken broth, oyster sauce, regular soy sauce and sesame oil.
+• In a large pot, combine the broth ingredients as listed above.
 Bring to a boil on medium-high heat.
-Once it comes to a boil, divide and pour the soup over the noodles and enjoy hot!
+Once the broth comes to a boil, divide and ladle it over the noodles.
+Enjoy hot.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!